• 0

 Step 3: Make an angled cut to the top of your cutting

-This step is vitally important when making cuttings and a lot of guides miss out on this step when making hardwood cuttings.
+This step is vitally important when making cuttings; many guides miss out on this step when making hardwood cuttings.
 You want to make a 45-degree angled cut to the very top of the cutting.
 This step stops any further apical growth from occurring (length growth).

-The reason it is vital is that it stops the cutting trying to put on leafy growth rather than roots.
-It stops the tip from growing, ensuring all the cutting's survival efforts are placed into created roots at the bottom of the cutting.
+It is vital because it stops the cutting from trying to put on leafy growth rather than roots.
+It stops the tip from growing, ensuring all the cutting's survival efforts are placed into the roots created at the bottom of the cutting.

 How to take hardwood cuttings